jkritzen/azr-rh/README.md

 </a>

-This template creates a fully-encrypted RHEL 7.2 VM in Azure.
+This nested template creates a fully-encrypted RHEL 7.2 VM in Azure.
 The VM consists of:

 - 30 GB encrypted OS drive.
-- A 1TB RAID-0 array
+- A 1TB RAID-0 array with 10x 100GB Disks including LVM Layout

 ## Prerequisites: